-The statement of net assets and the statement of activities display information about the Board.
+The statement of net position and the statement of activities display information about the Board.
 These statements include the financial activities of the overall government.
 Eliminations have been made to minimize the double counting of internal activities.
 Governmental activities generally are financed through taxes, intergovernmental revenues, and other nonexchange transactions.

-The statement of net assets presents the reporting entity's nonfiduciary assets and liabilities, with the difference reported as net assets.
-Net assets are reported in three categories:
+The statement of net position presents the reporting entity's nonfiduciary assets and liabilities, with the difference reported as net position.
+Net position is reported in three categories: